Challenge Will Lawyers Sydney, NSW

 Will Fraud

-Pursuing claims where the will-maker was intentionally misled or deceived into signing a Will, for example, by being told it was another type of document.
+Pursuing claims where the will-maker was deceived into signing a document they didn’t understand.

 Invalid Will Execution

-Challenging Wills that were not signed or witnessed correctly according to the strict legal formalities required by NSW law, rendering them invalid.
+Disputing Wills not signed or witnessed correctly according to NSW law, rendering them invalid.

 Our Process for Challenging a Will